On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Idealized receptive fields according to the generalized Gaussian derivative model for visual receptive fields

 characterized by having a Fourier transform of the form

 This form of the temporal smoothing function corresponds to using an infinite set of first-order integrators that are coupled in cascade, with the time constants chosen so as to specifically enable temporal scale covariance.
-The distribution parameter $c > 1$ in this temporal smoothing function reflects the ratio between adjacent discrete temporal scale levels in the corresponding temporal scale-space model.
+The distribution parameter $c > 1$, often chosen as $c = \sqrt{2}$ or $c = 2$, in this temporal smoothing function reflects the ratio between adjacent discrete temporal scale levels in the corresponding temporal scale-space model.
+For practical implementation purposes, the infinite number of first-order integrators can often be truncated after the 4 to 8 slowest time constants.

-In Lindeberg (\citeyear{Lin21-Heliyon}), it was demonstrated that idealized receptive field models of these types do rather well model the qualitative shape of biological simple cells as obtained by neurophysiological measurements by DeAngelis {\em et al.\/}\ (\citeyear{DeAngOhzFre95-TINS,deAngAnz04-VisNeuroSci}), Conway and Livingstone (\citeyear{ConLiv06-JNeurSci}) and Johnson {\em et al.\/}\ (\citeyear{JohHawSha08-JNeuroSci}); see Figures~12--18 in Lindeberg (\citeyear{Lin21-Heliyon}) for comparisons between biological receptive fields and idealized models thereof, based on the generalized Gaussian derivative model for visual receptive fields.
+In Lindeberg (\citeyear{Lin21-Heliyon}), it was demonstrated that idealized receptive field models of these types do rather well model the qualitative shape of biological simple cells, as obtained by neurophysiological measurements by DeAngelis {\em et al.\/}\ (\citeyear{DeAngOhzFre95-TINS,deAngAnz04-VisNeuroSci}), Conway and Livingstone (\citeyear{ConLiv06-JNeurSci}) and Johnson {\em et al.\/}\ (\citeyear{JohHawSha08-JNeuroSci}); see Figures~12--18 in Lindeberg (\citeyear{Lin21-Heliyon}) for comparisons between biological receptive fields and idealized models thereof, based on the generalized Gaussian derivative model for visual receptive fields.

 Specifically, this formulation of the idealized models of spatial and spatio-temporal receptive fields implies that the shapes of the receptive fields are expanded with respect to the degrees of freedom of the corresponding geometric image transformations, as illustrated in Figures~\ref{fig-1spatders-scale-var}--\ref{fig-timecaus-1tempders}.